NathanHinthorne/bird-identifier-app/README.md

 ## Credits

-A big thank you to my following friends for their contributions to this project:

-- Natan for his funny success text that appears when a bird is identified, such as: "THAT THERE BE A BIRD", "U HAS FOUND BIRD", and "BIRD OBTAINED".

-- Arsh for the idea of pairing a game with bird identification.

-- And most importantly **Ethan!!!** for his help writing bird descriptions and his contribution of over 100 bird images he spent years personally photographing and organizing.
+A big thank you to my friend Ethan for his help writing bird descriptions and his contribution of over 100 bird images he spent years personally photographing and organizing!
 You can find a wonderful wildlife book he wrote [here on Amazon](https://www.amazon.com/Masterpieces-Evergreen-State-Narration-Washington/dp/B09GCXXTBX).
 I would highly recommend checking it out!

 ## License